mkiernan/azfinsim/README.md

 Create 1 million synthetic trades, inject them into a Redis cache and process them with containerized application code on Azure Batch, capturing Telemetry in Application Insights, and output logs in Azure BLOB Storage.

 # Overview
  AzFinSim is a reference implementation for automated deployment of containerized Azure Batch applications which scales to 10's of thousands of cores.
 While the application provided is a synthetic risk simulation designed to demonstrate high throughput in a financial risk/grid scenario, the actual framework is generic enough to be applied to any embarrassingly parallel / high-throughput computing style scenario.
 If you have a large scale computing challenge to solve, deploying this example is a good place to start, and once running it's easy enough to insert your own code and libraries in place of azfinsim.
+The whole deployment is enabled by terraform.

 <img src="img/arch.JPG">

 To see azfinsim in action, watch the <a href="https://youtu.be/r5jxlwJQEPc"> youtube video</a> (slides <a href=img/slides.pdf>here</a>).

 # Quickstart
-If you just want to get it going - here's how:
+If you just want to get it going - here's how (but do ensure you have the <a href="https://github.com/mkiernan/azfinsim#pre-requisites">pre-requisites</a> in place):

 ## Launch
 ```